Your Operating Model Is Costing You Growth

 This is not cultural theatre.
 It is structural economics.

-Even organisations that successfully move away from industrial thinking often drift back.
+Even organizations that successfully move away from industrial thinking often drift back.

 Under pressure, leaders revert to what feels safe: more planning, more control, more oversight.

 Over time, approval layers return.
-Metrics distort behaviour again.
+Metrics distort behavior again.
 Teams lose autonomy.
 Learning slows.

 Without deliberate operating-model hygiene, regression is inevitable.